 Everyone loves stylish shoes and needless to say those lovers of fashion, the Georgians, were no exception.
 As they are today, they were, as well as being obviously practical they were very much about making a statement despite being somewhat hidden below those wonderful long gowns.

 The manufacture of shoes required great skill, no mass production existed in the Georgian Era, and each pair would have been crafted by hand.
-A shoe maker ‘if he be a good hand, sober and industrious will earn thirty shillings a week’ that equates to about £70 a week today.
+A shoemaker ‘if he be a good hand, sober and industrious will earn thirty shillings a week’ that equates to about £70 a week today.

-For many shoe makers it was a relatively solitary life, working in their own workshop, for others they would have a large shop in which to exhibit their work.
+For many shoemakers, it was a relatively solitary life, working in their own workshop, for others they would have a large shop in which to exhibit their work.

-The work involved in making a pair of shoes required the shoe maker to cut out a leather upper to a pattern.
+The work involved in making a pair of shoes required the shoemaker to cut out a leather upper to a pattern.
 A small weight would then be placed on the skin to keep it from slipping; a hammer was then used to beat down any rough parts which lay on the inside of the shoe.
 Then using a pair of pincers the leather was stretched.
 The upper was then joined to the sole of the shoe.
 The parts were then sewn together and waxed.
-He would then use and awl to make holes for laces to fit through if required.
+He would then use an awl to make holes for laces to fit through if required.
 The best and strongest thread being that made from hemp.

 Women were employed to bind shoes of all kinds and sew together those made of silk and satin.
 Women’s shoes were highly ornate often with curved heels and a strap to keep them in place.
-The streets of course weren’t clean and paved as they are today so it was common for women to wear a ‘clog’ or ‘patten‘ over her shoes in order to keep them clean, quite a good idea, if somewhat uncomfortable to walk in!
+The streets, of course, weren’t clean and paved as they are today so it was common for women to wear a ‘clog’ or ‘patten’ over her shoes in order to keep them clean, quite a good idea, if somewhat uncomfortable to walk in!

 By the advent of the Regency Era women’s shoes changed in style from heels to the equivalent of today’s ballet pumps, much lighter in substance and fastened with ribbons.
 These shoes were unusual in so much as they were straight and therefore there was no right or left shoe – would this have made them easier to wear?

-With the advent of the Napoleonic Wars huge quantities of boots and shoes were required and this saw the advent of methods of mass production.
-Handcrafted boots and shoes continued to be manufactured, but obviously a premium price would have been paid for them, much as is the case today.
+With the advent of the Napoleonic Wars, huge quantities of boots and shoes were required and this saw the advent of methods of mass production.
+Handcrafted boots and shoes continued to be manufactured, but obviously, a premium price would have been paid for them, much as is the case today.